yuanchuan/svelte-pen/README.md

 </textarea></svelte-pen>
 ```

-## A pen on CodePen as a single Svelte comonent
+## A pen on CodePen as a single Svelte component

 ```html